brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 2. **Extract.** A GenAI bot crawls the web, exacting all the valuable content.
 3. **Subscribe.** Users pay money to use a GenAI tool.
 This provides value to the GenAI company.
 4. **Prompt.** Users enter a prompt into a GenAI tool.
 The GenAI tool generates a response based on the content it extracted.
 The response provides value to the user.
-The response includes two new items:

-    1. **Referral.** For each response, the GenAI tool lists the sources from which it extracted that content, perhaps formatted as a list of links back to the content creators, sorted by relevance, similar to a search engine.
+5. **Referral.** For each response, the GenAI tool lists the sources from which it extracted that content, perhaps formatted as a list of links back to the content creators, sorted by relevance, similar to a search engine (see the mock-up below).
 This provides value to the content creator.
 It also gives users additional value, as now you can check the sources of the information the GenAI tool is feeding you.
 Did that health advice come from a peer-reviewed article written by an expert or a random hoax someone posted from 4chan?
 Is that generated piece of code based on a hardened, mature library that's been proven in production at thousands of companies or a totally untested snippet that's full of security vulnerabilities that was thrown together by a junior programmer?
 Wouldn't it be great to know?
-    2. **Revenue share.** Each time the GenAI tool uses some content in a response, it sets aside some revenue for the content creators in the referral list (or perhaps just the top N content creators used in that response).
+6. **Revenue share.** Each time the GenAI tool uses some content in a response, it sets aside some revenue for the content creators in the referral list (or perhaps just the top N content creators used in that response).
 This can be based on a revenue sharing model similar to the one used by subscription services such as Netflix, Spotify, and LinkedIn Learning: the more your content is used, relative to all other content creators, the higher a cut of revenue you get.
 Content creators can prove they own various pieces of content (e.g., prove you own a certain domain name, open source project, or book) to claim their revenue cut and thereby, get even more value.

+{% include figure.html path="blog/gen-ai-snake-eating-tail/chatgpt-sources-magnesium.png" caption="A mock-up of how ChatGPT could include referrals to the sources it used to generate a response." %}

-This model works for not only websites, but other types of content too, including copyrighted content, as authors, publishers, musicians, designers, and so on, could all opt into having their content crawled, so long as they got referrals and revenue share in return each time that content is used.
+This model works for not only websites, but other types of content too, including copyrighted content, as authors, publishers, musicians, designers, and so on, could all opt into having their content crawled, so long as they got referrals and revenue share each time that content is used.
 It might even help with sustainable open source, as open source creators could earn revenue and referrals each time a GenAI tool uses their code (whether directly, as a dependency, or indirectly, via code generation).